bjornmeansbear/sp2017gd2/dynamicDataProject.md

 - mobile/responsive menu pattern
 - wireframing (figma?)
 - more Behance-Kit code
-- _homework:_ Read Sol Lewitt's Paragraphs on Conceptual Art (extra credit, take sol lewitt essay and make it more readable (max width? better typefaces?))
+- _homework:_ Please read [Sol Lewitt's Paragraphs on Conceptual Art](http://emerald.tufts.edu/programs/mma/fah188/sol_lewitt/paragraphs%20on%20conceptual%20art.htm) (extra credit, take sol lewitt's essay and make it more readable (max width? better typefaces?))
 - _homework:_ Based on what's available to you w/ behance and our tools we've looked at, come up with some site designs and basic wireframes for next week.

 #### 04/10